 Because Wyoming is mostly rural, only a few large cities and urban areas are found in the state.
 Major metropolitan regions include the Casper metro area, the Cheyenne metro area, the Front Range Urban Corridor (which lies partly in Colorado), and the Laramie metro area.
 Evanston, Jackson, and Sheridan are a few of the other larger cities in the state.

-With its beautiful mountain scenery, and some of the nation's biggest mineral reserves, Wyoming's economy is based largely around tourism and mining.
-Because of its mining industry in particular, the state had the second-fastest growing economy in the nation in 2014.
+With its beautiful mountain scenery, and some of the nation's biggest mineral reserves, Wyoming's economy is based largely around tourism and mining, according to the Wyoming State Geological Survey website (accessed 2018).
 Currently, much of Wyoming's economic output is based on its abundance of coal.
 Other large industries in the state include agriculture, retail trade, finance, public administration, and transportation.

 Throughout Wyoming, certain industries are expected to see more job growth and economic activity than others.
-Here is a list of the state's fastest-growing industries, along with their anticipated growth through 2022:
+Here is a list of the state's fastest-growing industries, along with their anticipated growth through 2022, according to the Wyoming Department of Workforce Services:

 - Professional and Business Services: 23.2 percent